n4mn/map_amendments/README.md

 # About this dataset

-This is combined from 2018 [hennepin county parcel data][hennparcels], and tables precent in the accidentally released #mpls2040 map amendments PDF.
-Data was liberated from the PDF using `camelot-py`, and combined with assessor records using `ogr2ogr`.
+This is combined from 2018 [hennepin county parcel data][hennparcels], and data tables from the accidentally released #mpls2040 map amendments PDF.
+Data was liberated from the PDF using [camelot-py][camelot], and combined with assessor records using `ogr2ogr`.

 For a description of county parcel columns, see that dataset.
 Map amendment columns are as follows:

  * `recommend` - Recommended land use / built form in the pre-council markup.
  * `amended` - Amended in released data